patricksurry/g3/README.md

 ```shell
 npx http-server -p 8000
 ```
-and point your browser at http://localhost:8000/test.html.
+and then point your browser at http://localhost:8000/test.html.
-You should see something that looks like the [live demo](https://patricksurry.github.io/) screenshot above.
+You should see something that looks like the [live demo](https://patricksurry.github.io/) above.

 ### Create a panel with existing gauges